Before getting vaccinated

 What will be done to prioritize those disproportionately impacted by COVID-19?

-What medical conditions will be prioritized during Phase 2 of the state’s COVID-19 Vaccine Plan?
+What medical conditions are prioritized during Phase 2 of the state’s COVID-19 Vaccine Plan?

 Will people who live in another state or country part time (e.g. students, retirees, people with dual citizenship) be able to get the COVID-19 vaccine in Massachusetts?

+Yes.
 The Massachusetts COVID-19 Vaccination program is intended for individuals who live, work or study in the Commonwealth.
-At this time, people will get vaccinated either by their employer, primary care provider, pharmacy or public clinic depending on the phase of the Vaccination Plan for which they are eligible.

-If I received the first dose of vaccine in another state, may I get the second in Massachusetts?
+If I received the first dose of Pfizer or Moderna vaccine in another state, may I get the second in Massachusetts?

 How do we know if the vaccine is safe?